 Hamza Sellmy

-Self-taught, he explores various disciplines such as painting, illustration, animation, and design.
-His work is characterized by a pop and offbeat aesthetic, populated by cubist-like figures with tired eyes and raw emotions.
-These often solitary figures reflect the tensions of contemporary North African youth, between loneliness, hyperculture, and the search for identity.
+Self-taught, he explores multiple disciplines including painting, illustration, animation, and design.
+His work is defined by a pop and offbeat aesthetic, populated with cubist-inspired figures bearing weary eyes and raw emotions.
+Often depicted in solitude, these figures reflect the tensions of contemporary North African youth, navigating between loneliness, hyperculture, and the search for identity.

-Founder of the creative studio Banjer, Sellmy merges art and design in fashion, communication, and visual culture projects.
-He incorporates elements of Tunisian culture, such as the local dialect and Tamazight, into his creations, establishing a connection with his audience while fostering intercultural exchanges.
+As founder of the creative studio Banjer, Sellmy merges art and design through projects in fashion, communication, and visual culture.
+He frequently incorporates elements of Tunisian culture—such as local dialect and Tamazight—into his creations, creating an intimate connection with his audience while fostering intercultural dialogue.

-His work has been presented in group shows in Tunisia, notably at Galerie Yosr Ben Ammar in Tunis, and in international publications such as Dune Magazine and Ancre Magazine.
+His work has been shown in group exhibitions in Tunisia, notably at Yosr Ben Ammar Gallery in Tunis, as well as in galleries across France, Italy, and Japan.
+His practice has also been featured in international publications including Dune Magazine, Ancre Magazine, and Divide Magazine (London).

 ︎ @hamzasellmy